M.Eng. Degree Requirements

 Requirements for Master of Engineering Students

-To receive a Master of Engineering degree in Mechanical Engineering, Aerospace Engineering or Engineering Mechanics, the following requirements must be met:
+To receive a Master of Engineering degree in Mechanical Engineering or Aerospace Engineering, the following requirements must be met:

 - A minimum of 12 credit hours (not including the project or seminar courses) of coursework in Mechanical & Aerospace Engineering (MAE).